-- 24.1 Any Officer who fails to collect money owing to the Government, fails to receipt money paid to the Government, makes an improper payment, does not document payments properly or causes any other financial loss to SIG is guilty of misconduct. - 24.2 If the Officer does not provide the Minister of Finance with a satisfactory explanation for the misconduct within one month, the Minister will inform the Officer that the amount owing to the Government will be deducted from the salary of the Officer3. - 24.3 Equal monthly amounts not more than one quarter of the Officer's net monthly salary will be deducted until the amount owing is repaid. - 24.4 If the Officer has left the public service, the amount owing can be withheld from the Officer's pension or other amount owed to the Government. - 24.5 In addition to deduction from the Officers salary, any other disciplinary action and or penalties, set out in the General Orders will be applied in cases of misconduct in office.
+- 24.1 Any Officer who fails to collect money owing to the Government, fails to receipt money paid to the Government, makes an improper payment, does not document payments properly or causes any other financial loss to SIG is guilty of misconduct. - 24.2 If the Officer does not provide the Minister of Finance with a satisfactory explanation for the misconduct within one month, the Minister will inform the Officer that the amount owing to the Government will be deducted from the salary of the Officer2. - 24.3 Equal monthly amounts not more than one quarter of the Officer's net monthly salary will be deducted until the amount owing is repaid. - 24.4 If the Officer has left the public service, the amount owing can be withheld from the Officer's pension or other amount owed to the Government.

-3 All public service Officers have as a condition of employment that any money owing by them to the government may be deducted from their salaries (General Orders Chapter A, Section 1, GO107 and Public Finance and Audit Act 1978 Sections 22-25).
+2 All public service Officers have as a condition of employment that any money owing by them to the government may be deducted from their salaries (General Orders Chapter A, Section 1, GO107 and Part 12 PFMA).